ansys/pyturbowizard/tts_documentation/ConfigFile.md

   - Available functions:
     - **"study_01" (default):** standard parametricstudy

-**Note: If the section 'functions' is not defined the default functions are used.**
+**Note: If the section 'functions' is not defined the default functions are used.
+Therefore, the definition of this section is not required, unless the user wants to prescribe non-default functions**

 ### Launch Options